 Bill Gasiamis 1:14:36

 Donna, your book is called Prisoners Without Bars.
-If somebody wanted to look you up online, find the book.
+If somebody wants to look you up online, find the book.
 Where would they go?

 Donna Figurski 1:14:48

-They could put in, they could go to Amazon, they could go probably to anywhere there.
+They could put in, they could go to Amazon, they could go probably anywhere there.
 It’s all over the place.
 Amazon, Barnes and Noble, Kobo, just I’ll put in the title.
-Probably what I’ve noticed is that when I put in prisoners, and Amazon and my last name just Figurski, that’ll bring it up.
+Probably what I’ve noticed is that when I put in prisoners, Amazon, and my last name just Figurski, that’ll bring it up.

 Donna Figurski 1:15:12